Wow, how does it feel to have all IT Customer Requests segmented into one of these four workflows?

 These are past due, so not much can be done to keep from disappointing the Customer.
 The best thing to do is to keep the number from growing by focusing on the Ready to Engage widget and to work with the Service Coordinator to close the 5 most overdue tickets.

 Critical Customer Requests have a different protocol (SOP) than any other request.
 While an all-hands-on-deck approach is too disruptive to the operation, making sure everyone is aware that a Critical Customer Request has come in goes a long way to expedite service to the Customer.
 Unless you are the designated go-to person for a Critical request, or in a good place with the rest of your responsibilities, continue focusing on the Ready to Engage widget, but be prepared to be disrupted if needed.

 At any time, a Customer, Vendor, or Parts delivery may respond to a ticket in waiting status (there is a first time for everything).
 When this happens, the ticket is moved to the Ready to Engage queue.

 This sub-widget serves two purposes:

 - It alerts you that a response has come in.

 - It provides easy access to the ticket by clicking on the number in the circle.

 All Customer Responded to Tickets:

 This sub-widget alerts you that a Customer has responded to any ticket.
-If no one is on PTO, continue focusing on the Ready to Be Resolved widget (are you noticing a theme here?).
+If no one is on PTO, continue focusing on the Ready to Engage widget (are you noticing a theme here?).
 If someone is off, you may want to click on the number in the circle to check and see if the response is for someone specific.

 Team Hours Worked This Week